davtc/TicTacToe/README.md

-# Tic Tac Toe-like Game
+# Configurable Tic Tac Toe Game
 ## Project Description
 This project was started with the intention to choose a beginner level project that could be easily extended with further functionality.
 The aim of this project is to create a Tic Tac Toe-like game which can be where the grid size and winning conditions can be modified.
 The game can be scaled from a simple 3x3 Tic Tac Toe game to a 15x15 Gomoku (https://en.wikipedia.org/wiki/Gomoku) game where you will need to connect 5 in a row to win.

 The initial objectives of this project is to:
-- Develop all the logic for this game and create a back-end API.
+- Develop all the logic for this game and create a back-end API using Python Flask.
-- Connect it with a web based front-end with a user interface that displays the game which can be played.
+- Connect it with a web based front-end developed using React.js with a user interface that displays the game and some basic functionality like a restart button.
+- The front-end will only handle the UI components and communicate with the back-end using HTTP requests which will process the game logic.
+- Deploy the game on a cloud host to learn more about deployment.

 Additional functionality that could be added later include:
+- Add more functionality such as an undo button and saving/loading game replays.
-- The ability to play vs an AI
+- The ability to play vs an AI.
-- Play the game in a multiplayer setting with another user
+- Play the game in a multiplayer setting with another user.

 ## Project Goals
 My goals for this project are the following: